-- Corrected internally by the processor hardware, e.g. single bit data ECC error on a processor cache. - Corrected by PAL, e.g. double bit data ECC error on a clean processor cache line (E, I, S), during an instruction fetch operation. - Corrected by the platform hardware, e.g. single bit data ECC error in system memory. - Corrected by SAL.
+- Corrected internally by the processor hardware, for example, single bit data ECC error on a processor cache. - Corrected by PAL, for example, double bit data ECC error on a clean processor cache line (E, I, S), during an instruction fetch operation. - Corrected by the platform hardware, for example, single bit data ECC error in system memory. - Corrected by SAL.
 These are primarily platform errors that can be corrected by SAL without immediate involvement of the operating system.